djcroissant/getyrbeta/docs/install.rst

   #) Sites: add the domain name: 127.0.0.1:8000

+    * Note that the index of site must match what is set in the settings variable SITE_ID

   #) SOCIAL ACCOUNTS -> Social applications: Create Facebook and add:

     * Client id: (From Facebook account)